 Most sites work better on modern browsers.
-For better speed and security, we recommend only using Internet Explorer mode when necessary.
+Support for Internet Explorer 11 ended on June 15, 2022.
+We recommend only using Internet Explorer mode within Microsoft Edge only when necessary.
 For more information, see Learn More about Microsoft Edge.

 To turn on Internet Explorer mode, use the following steps.